YLMstring/Prestige-Plus/README.md

 - Infernal Healing: You can fully heal outside of combat by spending gold, as if you buy a wand of infernal healing and use it! (gold : hp = 3:2)
 - Weak Crits against Enemies: Symmetrical with owlcat weak crits settings, making it fair (default off)
 - English Learning Mode: Show English dialogues along with any other language of yours (default off)
-- Lazy Crusade: Global map speed * 1000, reveal range * 1000, unlimited army movement (default off)
+- Lazy Crusade: Global map speed * 1000, reveal range * 1000, unlimited army movement, easier level up (default off)
 - Spell Turning effects no longer reflect touch spells and AoE spells, as per tabletop
 - Razmiri Mask no longer reflects anything more than Aroden Belt would
 - Enemy AI now recognize your permanent Spell Turning effects and act like a sane person